seongjaeny/opensource_cpp_base/README.md

 ./scripts/mac/build.sh
 ```

-## Setting Up CI/CD
+## Setting Up CI/CD with CircleCI

-This repository uses [CircleCI](https://circleci.com/) for continuous integration and deployment.
-CircleCI automates the build and testing process to ensure the project remains stable.
-Follow the instructions in the link to set up CircleCI.

-The CircleCI configuration and settings can be found in the `.circleci` directory of this repository.
-The configuration file `.circleci/config.yml` defines the build steps, dependencies, and test execution process.
+This repository is configured to use CircleCI for continuous integration.
+The CI/CD pipeline is defined in the `.circleci/config.yml` file and performs the following tasks:

+1. **Install Dependencies:**
+    - The pipeline runs on a Docker container using the `cimg/base:stable` image.
+    - It updates package lists and installs required packages (e.g., Ninja, Clang, LLVM, lcov, and CMake).
+    - It also clones and bootstraps [vcpkg](https://github.com/microsoft/vcpkg) to install GTest.

+2. **Configure the Build:**
+    - Configures the project using CMake with the Ninja generator.
+    - The build is set to **Debug** mode and utilizes Clang/Clang++ as the compilers, with the toolchain specified via vcpkg.

+3. **Build the Project:**
+    - Uses Ninja to compile the project.

+4. **Run Tests in Parallel:**
+    - Executes tests concurrently using CTest.
+    - Saves test results as JUnit XML files.
+    - Uses the `store_test_results` option to enable detailed test reporting in the CircleCI Tests tab.

+5. **Generate Code Coverage Report:**
+    - Merges coverage profiles.
+    - Exports the coverage data in lcov format.
+    - Generates an HTML report using GenHTML.

+6. **Store Artifacts:**
+    - Archives test results and coverage reports for later review.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See LICENCE.txt for details.